Double X (feminist art collective)

-Double X was an artist collective active from 1975 to 1985.
+Double X was an American women's artist collective, active from 1975 to 1985 in Los Angeles, California, U.S..
 Their aim was to expand the visibility of art made by women.
 Exhibitions held by Double X displayed work by their members and other established/emerging women artists.
 One can find many perspectives which are now considered to be the foundation of the feminist art movement within Double X's founding statement.